hitikadwani/agri_dashboard/README.md

-Open your web browser and navigate to http://localhost:8050 to access the Crop Analysis Dashboard.
+Open your web browser and navigate to http://localhost:8050 to access Dashboard.

 # Usage